Sylvester Stallone beats Julia Roberts: ‘The Expendables’ vs. ‘Eat Pray Love’

 By the way, even before the last box office cash register stopped ringing, Stallone announced that he’s planning a sequel to The Expendables.

-At no. 2, the Julia Roberts-Javier Bardem romance Eat Pray Love, which received about as many negative reviews as Sylvester Stallone's The Expendables, brought in $23.7 million at 3,082 venues, for a good but hardly exceptional $7,690 per-theater average according to studio estimates found at Box Office Mojo.
+At no. 2, the Ryan Murphy-directed Julia Roberts-Javier Bardem romance Eat Pray Love, which received about as many negative reviews as Sylvester Stallone’s The Expendables, brought in $23.1 million at 3,082 venues, for a good but hardly exceptional $7,497 per-theater, average.

-Much like The Expendables, Eat Pray Love opened at the lower end of expectations, following an estimated 4.1 percent drop on Saturday and another 13.5 percent drop on Sunday.
-(For comparison's sake: The Expendables tumbled 11 percent on Saturday and 17 percent on Sunday.)
+Much like The Expendables, Eat Pray Love opened at the lower end of expectations, following an estimated 4 percent drop on Saturday and another 14 percent drop on Sunday – in other words, with a stronger hold than the Stallone flick.

-The longevity of the Ryan Murphy-directed, $60 million production set in Italy, India, and Indonesia will become clearer next weekend, when Eat Pray Love's drop-off rate is announced.
+The longevity of the Ryan Murphy-directed, $60 million production set in Italy, India, and Indonesia will become clearer next weekend, when Eat Pray Love‘s second weekend drop-off rate is announced.

 The no. 3 movie this weekend was last weekend’s no. 1, the Adam McKay-directed Mark Wahlberg-Will Ferrell action-comedy The Other Guys, which drew $18 million – down 49 percent (not great; not terrible) from a week ago.
 Total after ten days: $70.54 million.
 Cost: $100 million.